anisebamford/crm-schema/README.md

 Run `npm run build`

 ### Contributing
 Changes to the schema must be made in the src directory.
 The schema.graphql file in the project root is written automatically, so any manual changes to that file will not be preserved.
+The schema.graphql will be recompiled when